 - Jacek Kozubek of HQ Milton, Michael Morgan of Iconic Watch Company, and Beaumont Miller II, for their bevy of pictures.

 GMTMaster1675.com is not affiliated with Rolex S.A., Rolex USA, or any of its subsidiaries.
-Seems like everyone else puts this up so why not.

 Top Picture Credit: Bexsonn